 In 2012 a group of like-minded east Belfast residents who are passionate about arts and culture came together to run a festival on their own doorstep; the East Belfast Arts Festival.
 After several very successful years, the event was rebranded the EastSide Arts Festival in 2015 and the headline event that year was Van Morrison on Cyprus Avenue.

-The 2022 festival will run from 4-14 August in venues across east Belfast and events are now live to book.
+The 2023 festival will run from 27 July – 6 August in venues across east Belfast and some early release events are now live to book.

 Who We Are

 EastSide Arts Manager

 Rachel is Director of the EastSide Arts Festival and is responsible to the board for the overall vision and strategic direction of EastSide Arts.
 She is passionate about creative collaborations with artists to deliver really exciting and unique events for residents of and visitors to the east.
 Rachel is Chair of Terra Nova Productions, Belfast’s intercultural theatre company, and a Director of Dumbworld, an artist-led creative production company.

 Before joining EastSide Arts, Rachel was Arts Officer with Newry, Mourne and Down District Council, running the live programme at Down Arts Centre for almost ten years, and was a Fellow on the Clore Leadership Programme in 2012/13.